artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 AtoM allows logged-in users to generate printer-friendly :term:`finding aids <finding aid>` in either PDF or RTF format.
 The format and some other parameters can be set by :term:`administrators <administrator>` in the :ref:`finding aid settings <finding-aid>`.
-Once the finding aid is generated, it can be downloaded from the top :term:`parent <parent record>` description level of an :term:`archival description` by any user, via a link provided in the right-hand :term:`context menu`.
+Alternatively, authenticated users can choose to upload locally created finding aids instead of generating them from existing descriptions.
+Once the finding aid is generated or uploaded, it can be downloaded by any user, via a link provided in the right-hand :term:`context menu`.

 .. seealso::